seb86/MailPoet-WooCommerce-Add-on/readme.txt

 == Frequently Asked Questions ==

 = Q1.
-Can I place the subscription field/s anywhere? =
+Can I place the subscription field anywhere? = A1.
-A1.
 Yes you can.
-Simply select the "Subscription Position" you want and the fields will be placed there for you.
+Simply select the "Subscription Position" you want and the field will be placed there.

 = Q2.
 I need to double opt-in my customers to send a confirmation email.
 Do you have this option? = A2.
-Yes we do and it is enabled by default.
+Yes and it is enabled by default.

 = Q3.
 Can my customers select which lists they wish to subscribe to? = A3.
-Yes they can.
-Simply set the "Multi-Subscription" option to "Yes".
-Then on the "Available Lists" select the lists your customers can select from.
+Yes, simply set "Multi-Subscription" option to "Yes" under the "General" section and then on the "Available Lists" section, select the lists your customers can select from.

 = Q4.
 Will this extension work with MailPoet 3? =
 A4.
 No. If you are using MailPoet 3 then you will need to <a href="https://sebastiendumont.com/product-category/mailpoet/">upgrade MailPoet Checkout Subscription for WooCommerce</a> to the new version.